JKirchartz/jkirchartz.github.com/_posts/2013-04-05-vim_quick_start_cheatsheet_and_links.md

 If you've been [following me](http://twitter.com/jkirchartz) for a while, you might know my editor of choice is VIM, it's very clean.
-There's nothing there to get in your way, except your own limitations, and those limitations can be destroyed through practice. <!--more--> Havn't tried vim yet?
+There's nothing there to get in your way, except your own limitations, and those limitations can be destroyed through practice. <!--more--> Haven't tried vim yet?
 What are you waiting for?

 Vim is a text editor written by Bram Moolenaar and first released publicly in 1991.
 It is commonly found on unix-based operating systems.